efrecon/http2mqtt/README.md

   interpreter.
 When followed by just the name of an environment variable, it will arrange to pass the variable (and its value) to the safe interpreter.

+- `-source` will source an existing file into the interpreter before the main source file is sourced.
+This can be used for unpackaged dependencies.

   [socket]: https://www.tcl.tk/man/tcl/TclCmd/socket.htm

 ### Strong Interpreters